Shmew/Fable.SignalR/docs/signalr-client/api.md

     /// Issues an HTTP GET request to the specified URL, returning a Promise that
     /// resolves with an HttpResponse representing the result. abstract get: url: string -> JS.Promise<Response>
+    abstract get: url: string * options: Request -> JS.Promise<Response>

-    /// Issues an HTTP GET request to the specified URL, returning a Promise
+    /// Issues an HTTP POST request to the specified URL, returning a Promise
-    /// that resolves with an HttpResponse representing the result. abstract get: url: string * options: Request -> JS.Promise<Response>
+    /// that resolves with an HttpResponse representing the result. abstract post: url: string -> JS.Promise<Response>

-    /// Issues an HTTP POST request to the specified URL, returning a Promise that resolves with an HttpResponse representing the result. abstract post: url: string -> JS.Promise<Response>
+    abstract post: url: string * options: Request -> JS.Promise<Response>

-    /// Issues an HTTP POST request to the specified URL, returning a Promise that resolves with an HttpResponse representing the result. abstract post: url: string * options: Request -> JS.Promise<Response>
+    /// Issues an HTTP DELETE request to the specified URL, returning a Promise

-    /// Issues an HTTP DELETE request to the specified URL, returning a Promise that resolves with an HttpResponse representing the result. abstract delete: url: string -> JS.Promise<Response>
+    /// that resolves with an HttpResponse representing the result. abstract delete: url: string -> JS.Promise<Response>
+    abstract delete: url: string * options: Request -> JS.Promise<Response>

-    /// Issues an HTTP DELETE request to the specified URL, returning a Promise that resolves with an HttpResponse representing the result. abstract delete: url: string * options: Request -> JS.Promise<Response>
+    /// Issues an HTTP request to the specified URL, returning a Promise

-    /// Issues an HTTP request to the specified URL, returning a Promise that resolves with an HttpResponse representing the result. abstract send: request: Request -> JS.Promise<Response>
+    /// that resolves with an HttpResponse representing the result. abstract send: request: Request -> JS.Promise<Response>

     ///Gets all cookies that apply to the specified URL.